D3stan/rsp-ecom/docs/google-authentication-setup.md

 2. Sees "Connected Accounts" section
 3. Can link/unlink Google account
 4. Warning shown if no password set before unlinking
+5. When clicking "Connect", users are redirected to Google OAuth
+6. After authorization, Google account is linked to current user
+7. User receives confirmation message and returns to profile page

 ## Security Features